fmalmeida/MpGAP/docs/quickstart.rst

 ========

-As an use case, we will use 30X of one of the *Escherichia coli* sequencing data (Biosample: `SAMN10819847 <https://www.ncbi.nlm.nih.gov/biosample/10819847>`_) that is available from a recent study that compared the use of different long read technologies in hybrid assembly if 137 bacterial genomes [`4 <https://doi.org/10.1099/mgen.0.000294>`_].
+As an use case, we will use 30X of one of the *Escherichia coli* sequencing data (Biosample: `SAMN10819847 <https://www.ncbi.nlm.nih.gov/biosample/10819847>`_) that is available from a recent study that compared the use of different long read technologies in hybrid assembly of 137 bacterial genomes [`4 <https://doi.org/10.1099/mgen.0.000294>`_].

 Get the data
 ------------